byui-cse/cse251-course/week04/teach.md

 ## Overview

-Today's team activity will be using queue(s) and threading's semaphore(s).
+Today's team activity will be using queue(s) and thread's semaphore(s).

 ## Assignment